-- 1. When an employee is required to work overtime as a result of a declared emergency or as a continuation of a full regular eight (8) hour scheduled work day, Princeton shall compensate the employee for a meal allowance for every four (4) hours of overtime worked.
-Payment shall be made after approval of a bills list at the next council meeting upon receipt of a paid bill for the actual amount spent, not to exceed the specified meal allowance schedule listed below. - a.
-All meals: \$35/day maximum - 2.
-A signed slip, with receipts must be turned in within one week of storm or other occurrence for reimbursement. - 3.
-Princeton reserves the right to arrange for meals at a local restaurant in lieu of this reimbursement.
+- 1. When an employee is required to work overtime as a result of a declared emergency or as a continuation of a full regular eight (8) hour scheduled workday, Princeton shall compensate the employee for a meal allowance for every four (4) hours of overtime worked.
+Payment shall be made after approval of a bills list at the next council meeting upon receipt of a paid bill for the actual amount spent, not to exceed the specified meal allowance schedule listed below: - a.
+All meals: \$35.00 per day maximum - 2.
+When a part time employee is required to work more than the originally scheduled number of hours, Princeton shall compensate the employee for a meal allowance.
+Payment shall be made after approval of a bills list at the next council meeting upon receipt of a paid bill for the actual amount spent, not to exceed the specified meal allowance listed below: